 Birches ‘Squatter’s cottage’, Cleeton St Mary, Shropshire – Grade II

-This smallholder or squatter’s cottage and nearby barn was built in the late eighteenth or early nineteenth century and is an increasingly rare representation of a very humble, simple form of accommodation which was once common in rural areas.
+This smallholder or squatter’s cottage and nearby barn was built in the late 18th or early 19th century and is an increasingly rare representation of a very humble, simple form of accommodation which was once common in rural areas.
 The cottage would most likely have been built by a ‘pioneer’ smallholder drawn to the area to graze livestock on the moorland and quarry coal and stone.

 An animal shelter was built onto the original structure, housing livestock alongside the owner.
 The building is made from painted rubble stone and was converted for domestic use in the twentieth century.